Tropical Amplitudes: Abstract

 \section{Abstract}

-In this work, we argue that the point-like limit $\alpha'\to 0$ of closed string theory scattering amplitudes is a tropical limit.
-This constitutes an attempt to explain in a systematic way how Feynman graphs are obtained from string theory amplitudes.
-Our key result is to write the field theory amplitudes arising in the low energy limit of string theory amplitudes as integrals over a single object: the tropical moduli space.
+In this work, we argue that the $\alpha'\to 0$ limit of closed string theory scattering amplitudes is a tropical limit.
+The motivation is to develop a technology to systematize the extraction of Feynman graphs from string theory amplitudes at higher genus.
+An important technical input from tropical geometry is the use of tropical theta functions with characteristics to rigorously derive the worldline limit of the worldsheet propagator.
+This enables us to perform a non-trivial computation at two loops: we derive the tropical form of the integrand of the genus-two four-graviton type II string amplitude, which matches the direct field theory computations.
 At the mathematical level, this limit is an implementation of the correspondence between the moduli space of Riemann surfaces and the tropical moduli space.
-As an example of non-trivial physical application, we derive the tropical form of the integrand of the genus two four-graviton type II string amplitude and match the direct field theory computations.